hCaptcha/hcaptcha-wordpress-plugin/README.md

 **Please note**

-Some plugins listed have been superseded by native support, and are included only for legacy purposes.
+Some plugins listed have been superseded by native support, and are included only for legacy compatibility purposes.

 You should always use native hCaptcha support if available for your plugin.
 Please check with your plugin author if native support is not yet available.